-‘Girl Next Door’ Holly Madison Shows Some Skin In Valentine’s Day Inspired Lingerie
+'Girl Next Door' Holly Madison Shows Some Skin In Valentine's Day Inspired Lingerie

 "Something about you... you're just perfect" a fourth social media user wrote.

-Holly previously grabbed the attention of her followers when she posed in a pink ruffled mini dress with velvet knee-thigh boots.
+Holly previously grabbed the attention of her followers when she posed in a pink ruffled mini dress with velvet knee-high boots.
 That post also proved to be popular among her supporters, earning over 20,000 likes and nearly 1,000 comments to date.